Existence and obstructions for the curvature on compact manifolds with boundary: Introduction

-Although conformal deformation seems restrictive, it is useful from a geometric viewpoint and leads us to solve a deceptively innocent-looking nonlinear elliptic equation, whose existence theory has been given using different techniques, including direct methods of calculus of variations, blow-up analysis and Liouville theorems, see e.g. \cite{ACA,AYM,bianchini2016yamabe,CY,CMR,CR,DMA,arXiv:2004.14680, SMR,XZ}.
+Although restricting a priori to conformal deformations may seem restrictive, it is helpful from a geometric viewpoint.
+It leads us to solve a deceptively innocent-looking nonlinear elliptic equation, whose existence theory has been given using different techniques, including direct methods of calculus of variations, blow-up analysis, and Liouville theorems, see e.g. \cite{ACA,AYM,MR3473446,CY,MR4460167,CR,DMA,MR4546499, MR4517687,XZ}.

+Our main task is to investigate conditions for prescribed Gaussian and geodesic curvatures (for $n=2$) or scalar and mean curvatures (for $n\geq 3$) of a metric conformally equivalent to $g$, or even more, pointwise conformal to $g$.
+With this goal in mind, we introduce the following definitions: